 Slovakia’s Landscape, climate and water flow

 Streams rising in Slovakia have relatively unstable discharges.
-High discharges occur periodically in spring months from March to April; with low discharges in summer and autumn.
+High discharges occur periodically in spring months from March to April, with low discharges in summer and autumn.
 Slovakia’s borders overlap several hydrologic areas, giving rise to problems of assessing water flow in and out of the country.
-Several rivers with high water-bearing capacity have an eccentric influence on the country, especially the Danube River flowing from Austria, the Tisza River flowing from Ukraine and the Morava River flowing from the Czech Republic.
-The average discharge of Slovak Rivers is 3,328 m³.s-1, of which only 398 m³.s-1 (12 %) rise in the country.
+Several rivers with high water-bearing capacity have an eccentric influence on the country.
+In particular this affects the Danube River flowing from Austria and the Tisza River flowing from Ukraine and the Morava River flowing from the Czech Republic.
+The average discharge of Slovak Rivers is 3,328 m³.s-.
+Out of this amount only 398 m³.s-1 (12 %) rose in the country.

 Natural highlights include: The Danube Floodplains – from Bratislava to Klizská; the Morava Floodplains – a well-developed complex of diverse wetlands; the Latorica Floodplain area – housing many threatened and rare aquatic and swamp species; and a 6 km stretch of the Tisza River – shared with Hungary and Ukraine and containing rare examples of natural and near-natural wetland types.

 Some 2,825 settlements are situated in the Slovak share of the Danube River Basin District with over 5 million inhabitants.
 In urban areas, most of the larger rivers are modified for flood protection.
 On larger rivers with catchments above 1,000km², the most radical regulations are seen on the Uh and Latorica Rivers and on the Morava, which is 100% regulated.
 The hydropower potential of several rivers is used for energy production, including the Danube, Váh, Hornád and the Ondava.
 Half of the land in the Danube River Basin District of the Slovak Republic is used for agriculture.